There are nine NJ Grounds For Divorce.

 "Well," I tell them, "you can."

 Indeed, to get divorced based upon adultery in New Jersey, you need to allege that the adultery took placel.
 You don't even need to list the name if you don't know it.
 The reality is that most of the time (not always), if the case settles ultimately, no one is going to force you to prove that your spouse had sex with someone else and you will usually be able to obtain a divorce based upon adultery if you make those allegations in your divorce complaint (because usually by the time everything is settled, your spouse is just looking to get the case over with and will "withdraw" his answer to your divorce complaint that had presumably denied the adultery.
 Once the withdrawal of the denial occurs, you proceed to an uncontested divorce hearing based upon the adultery that is no longer being denied.)

 The same thing is true for alleging extreme cruelty.
 Extreme cruelty is defined as any physical or mental cruelty which endangers your safety or health, or which makes it improper or unreasonable to expect you to continue to live with your spouse.
-You would simply list the allegations of cruelty in your complaint and, just like adultery, the judge is usually not going to require you to prove the extreme cruelty allegations as your grounds for divorce in court actually happened exactly the way that you say that they happened.
-Simply listing your allegations, along with a sworn statement by you that the allegations are true, will almost always be enough and you will ultimately be divorced based upon your sworn allegations of "extreme cruelty" (for the same reasons as given above for adultery grounds.)
+You simply list the allegations of "extreme cruelty" in your divorce complaint and, just like adultery, the judge is usually not going to require you to prove that the extreme cruelty alleged as your grounds for divorce in court actually happened exactly the way that you say that they happened.
+Simply listing your allegations, along with a sworn statement by you that the allegations are true, will almost always be enough and you will likely be divorced based upon your sworn allegations of "extreme cruelty" (for the same reasons as given above for adultery grounds.)

 It's like two kids on the playground.
 One child accuses the other of something.
 The other child, rather than taking a deep thought and saying, "Hey, did I really do that?" instead says, "Oh yeah?
 Well you did this to me…"